Dave Hughes (producer): Career

 After the studio folded, Hughes started working for Nickelodeon, creating station IDs and brand elements for the network's spinoff channel, Nicktoons.
 Finding the job "not a good fit", he got a call from coworker Matt Harrigan to work on the eighth season of Space Ghost Coast to Coast for Adult Swim in Los Angeles.
 He promptly accepted the offer, jumping "at the chance to get out of Nickelodeon".
 Hughes spent the following year working as an offline editor within an abandoned AOL office in Santa Monica, California.
 Hughes called it "a revelation", observing that, while editing animation at MTV "was kind of an afterthought", reserved for timing and minor tweaks in animation, the editor at Adult Swim was "absolutely essential to the process."
 In 2005, Hughes founded his own video production studio, Million Monkeys Inc. He has worked on various series and station IDs for the network, among other projects.

 Hughes was credited by Christy Karacas and Stephen Warbrick, creators of the Adult Swim series Superjail!, for sharing their animated short Bar Fight which he had edited with the network, which garnered their interest for a full series.
 Hughes would serve as a story consultant during the first season of the series.
 Hughes worked with Dan Deacon in 2008 to produce a music video for "Okie Dokie" out of his album Spiderman of the Rings.
 He later created his own series, Off the Air, which premiered on the network, unannounced, on New Year's Day 2011 at 4 a.m.
 He took inspiration from the experimental programming he watched while in New York City.
 He stated that, while he had envisioned the series before, he never realized "it would be me who did it."
 Hughes stated that he incorporates clips "with some kind of truth or integrity to them", and that viral videos as well as obscure content are put into episodes.

 Hughes again collaborated with Deacon to create a special for Off the Air entitled "Dan Deacon: U.S.A.".
 He also served as producer for the television special Live Forever as You Are Now with Alan Resnick, which premiered on the network in December 2013.
-For the 2014 San Diego Comic-Con International, he was the creator of an animated short presented in a planetarium-like structure, entitled the Meatwad Full Dome Experience.
+For the 2014 San Diego Comic-Con, he was the creator of an animated short presented in a planetarium-like structure, entitled the Meatwad Full Dome Experience.